-I’m a contemporary composer based in Boston writing for visual media as well as dance and live performance.
+I’m a contemporary composer based in Boston writing primarily for film, as well as dance and live performance.

-I’ve been a regular collaborator with the Urbanity Dance company (Best of Boston, 2015), creating music for performances pieces, participating in ‘test kitchen’ classes and speaking to students in their choreography workshop.
+Aside from film, I’ve written for theater (Punctuate4‘s 2019 production of “No Victors, No Vanquished,”) and collaborated with the Urbanity Dance Company (Best of Boston, 2015, 2017), creating music for performance pieces, participating in ‘test kitchen’ classes and speaking to students in their choreography workshops.

-I’ve also created music and/or sound design for video game companies Earplay, Inc. and Lantana Games, and composed music for commercials for Nationwide Insurance and the Independent Film Festival of Boston.
+I’ve also created music and/or sound design for video game companies Earplay, Inc. and Lantana Games (Videri String Quartet Plays Children of Liberty), and composed music for commercials for Nationwide Insurance and the Independent Film Festival of Boston.

 Since 2008 I’ve worked as an assistant to veteran, award-winning composer John Kusiak.
 I’m a graduate in film scoring and jazz piano from Berklee College of Music and have studied classical composition at Longy School of Music.
 I also have a BS in Physics from Rensselaer Polytechnic Institute.